 Some people suffering from post-traumatic stress disorder (PTSD) use CBD for managing stress hormones and promoting a sense of calm.
 Although most of these claims are anecdotal, many users claim that CBD has changed their lives for the better.

-A 2015 double blind placebo study of 24 smokers gave people a glimpse into the potential role that CBD may play in smoking cessation.
-The study instructed patients to use CBD inhalers when they felt the urge to smoke.
+A 2015 double blind placebo study of 24 smokers gave people a glimpse into the potential role that CBD may play in tobacco cessation.
+The study instructed patients in a CBD group to use a CBD inhaler when they felt the urge to smoke.
 Over the one-week period, the researches found that those treated with CBD inhalers smoked ~40% fewer cigarettes.

-In 2018, a study performed in the UK indicated that CBD reverses attentional bias to cigarette cues to tobacco withdrawal.
-It was a randomized, double-blind cross-over study designed where patients would abstain from using tobacco over two nights under observation.
+In 2018, a study performed in the UK indicated that CBD reverses attentional bias to cigarette cues to tobacco withdrawal symptoms.
+It was a randomized, double-blind cross-over study using a human experimental model, designed where patients would abstain from using tobacco over two nights under observation.

 CBD seems to be well tolerated, though it may cause some side effects, such as reduced appetite, drowsiness or fatigue, dry mouth, or diarrhea.
 Also, CBD may interact with some medications, so it’s always necessary to consult with your doctor prior to using any form of CBD.

 Due to the naturally pungent aroma of the cannabis plant, many find the taste of CBD oil to be overwhelming.
 Several companies have found ways around this by incorporating it into beverages, edibles, topicals, or in our case here, hemp cigarettes.

-Tobacco addiction has proven to be a notoriously difficult habit to break.
-But if you’re one who’s looking to kick the habit, here’s a bit of advice.
-Combine different types of cessation tools, such as gum, breathing exercises, and perhaps CBD.
-Tools like gum or patches will help you slowly reduce nicotine intake, while hemp cigarettes can introduce CBD as a potential mechanism to reduce nicotine cues, and also mimic the act of smoking with an actual cigarette without the nicotine.
-Start with the decision and stick with it.
-If you have a rough day and give in to your cravings, don’t let it discourage you. it’s normal.
-Keep trying, and don’t ever give up.
+Tools like gum or patches will help you slowly reduce nicotine intake, while hemp cigarettes can introduce smoking CBD as a potential mechanism to reduce nicotine cue, and also mimic the act of smoking with an actual cigarette without the nicotine.

 by Sugar Team August 14, 2022 7 min read

 by Sugar Team August 10, 2022 7 min read

 by Sugar Team August 05, 2022 6 min read